Ecclesiastical Prepaid Plans Review 2021.

 The first thing that struck us when reading their terms and conditions seems to us to be a breach of consumer protection.
 With most companies, the funds are held by an independent body – usually a trust or an insurance company, at arm’s length.
 That means that consumers are protected if the funeral plan company goes out of business.
 Weirdly, Ecclesiastical entrust the investment to an insurance company, but THEY retain ownership of the policy which would indicate that their creditors rights – in the case of their bankruptcy – would go ahead of yours as your investment belongs to Ecclesiastical, not you or an independent body.
 See clause 6.1 in their terms and conditions.
 I am sure this is not their intention, as they are not a fly by night business, but it certainly concerns us.

-Issue 2) No National Pricing
+Issue 2) Ecclesiastic Funeral Plan Prices: No National Pricing

 With most companies, you can check out costs online before you contact the company.
 Not so with Ecclesiastical funeral plans which appear to be priced individually, which means that if you move, or the funeral director who did the previous calculation is taken over or closed down, your plan may be retrospectively repriced.
-Most companies supporting independent funeral directors have national deals to avoid this potentially very upsetting issue.
+Most companies supporting independent undertakers have national deals to avoid this potentially very upsetting issue.

-This means that two different funeral directors I the same town could quote very different prices for Ecclesiastical Funeral Plans.
+This means that two different funeral directors in the same town could quote very different prices for Ecclesiastical Funeral Plans.
 You also need to be sure that they add an adequate amount for third party costs and don’t just sell you a plan which covers their fees but not the 50% or so addition needed for third party costs – crematorium fees, service etc.

 Issue 3) Ecclesiastical Funeral Plans Offer NO Transferability